 History has proven that the masses want a person who is an underdog but never let bullies get away with it.
 (Fernando Poe Jr. and his movies come to mind)

-Since 2016 the amount of vitriol online and offline that Leni failed to address compounds to the perception that when push comes to shove, she will not react the way Miriam Defensor Santiago (MDS) reacts where she uses her words and actions to stand up against anyone maligning her good name. (personally I don’t like MDS, but I will give her credit to how she handles her opponents and how she demands respect when she isn’t afforded one.)
+Since 2016 the amount of abuse online and offline that Leni failed to address compounds the perception that when push comes to shove, she will not react the way Miriam Defensor Santiago (MDS) reacts where she uses her words and actions to stand up against anyone tarnishing her good name.
+(I’m not too fond of MDS, but I will give her credit for handling her opponents and how she demands respect when she isn’t afforded one.)

-In doing organizational work one must be present in every conversation, in every organization and if one is planning to lead the nation one has to have a stand towards certain national and local issues.
+In doing organizational work, one must be present in every conversation, in every organization.
+If one is planning to lead the nation, one has to stand towards specific national and local issues.
 (Leni’s been doing this recently)

-This is what the grassroots level of work Duterte and his minions worked on even before the election proper, and has been working on ever since.
+This is the grassroots level of work Duterte and his minions worked on even before the election and have been working on ever since.

 Duterte went around the country, going to different Universities and creating the hero myth of trying to go around spreading his message of hope through federalism.
-(Or selling the idea that “Imperial Manila” is not really looking out for their own good)
+(Or selling the idea that “Imperial Manila” is not looking out for their excellent)

-Leni has no time and manpower to do these things, and the number of allies she has, aren’t that gung-ho to support her in the open. (hopefully this changes)
+Leni has no time and workforce to do these things, and the number of allies she has, aren’t that gung-ho to support her in the open. (hopefully this changes)

 And to be honest about it, she also doesn’t have any money.
 (But given that the best interest of the U.S. lies in the oft-chance of a candidate whose sympathies align with theirs, then perhaps they would be willing to support her candidacy.)

-It is no secret that most businesses in the country supports all winnable candidates regardless of principles to be on the good side of whoever wins the elections.
+It is no secret that most businesses in the country support all winnable candidates regardless of principles to be on the good side of whoever wins the elections.

-It also doesn’t help that Leni Robredo’s party, The Liberal Party is facing near extinction levels of membership, after the massive jump to the ruling party by their former members that they are left to actively recruit new members to ameliorate their losses.
+It also doesn’t help that Leni Robredo’s party, The Liberal Party, is facing near-extinction levels of membership; after the massive jump to the ruling party by their former members, they are left to recruit new members to ameliorate their losses actively.